illusion0001/illusion0001.github.io/_posts/2021-12-04-t1-nailbomb-softlock-patch.md

 <em>That does something.</em>
 </div>

-Okay, now what? if we use this code for our fix, it would work explosions particles would still go off but it won't hurt anyone.
+Okay, now what? if we use this code for our fix, it could work but the explosions particles would still go off.
 Looks a little distracting, don't you think?

-Gotta look for a better solution.

 Oh look, there's an error message that I missed. `Explosion Missing Parameters` these unfortunately doesn't print anything on to the screen but it gives us a clue. the word explosion can be used to find other references.